To promote and provide Holistic , accessible and patient centered care which reflects the love of Christ at all times

 - Education information and communication

-- Treatment of minor illnesses
+- Treatment of major and minor illnesses